 The district will regularly review all existing data stored on district-provided storage for the purposes of ensuring data identification and appropriate destruction.
 Data destruction processes will align with School Board Policy EHB and EHB-R. District data managers will regularly review systems and data to ensure that data that is no longer needed is destroyed.
-The district will follow any and all record retention requirements under law.

 The following exceptions will be made:

-- Data in an active litigation hold will be maintained until the conclusion of the hold. - Student Google GSuite for Education accounts will be maintained for one school year after the student's final date of attendance, or until the 1st of July after graduation
+- Data in an active litigation hold will be maintained until the conclusion of the hold. - Student Google GSuite for Education accounts will be maintained for one school year after the student's final date of attendance, or until the 1st of July after graduation whichever comes first.
+Students only have access to download their data, and must contact ISO or designee for additional access.

-- whichever comes first.
-Students only have access to download their data, and must contact ISO or designee for additional access. - Employee Google GSuite for Education accounts will be suspended after the final work day, unless the ISO approves to maintain access.
+• Employee Google GSuite for Education accounts will be suspended after the final work day, unless the ISO approves to maintain access.